njs-guy/RNG-Machine/README.md

 # RNG-Machine

-Just a little program to generate random numbers.
+Can either generate a set of random numbers, or roll a number of dice (6 or 20-sided).